rushin-git/ssbb/README.md

-# MKPM
+# SBSB
-The code of our paper “MKPM: Multi Keyword-Pair Matching for Natural Language Sentences”
+The code of our paper “SBSB: Multi Keyword-Pair Matching for Natural Language Sentences”